How To Create The Perfect XML Sitemap

 2. or run a new Screaming Frog crawl with the exclusions built in.

-Next, copy the entire column of “good” URLs, and return back to Screaming Frog.
-Start a new crawl using the Mode > List option.
+Next, copy the entire column of “good” URLs and return to Screaming Frog.
+Use the Mode > List option to start a new crawl.
 Paste your URLs and start your crawl.
 Once all the appropriate URLs are back into Screaming Frog, move on to the next section.

 Option 2: Now that you know the URLs you want to block, you can do it with Screaming Frog’s exclude feature.
-Configure > Exclude pulls up a small window to enter in regular expressions (regex).
+Configure > Exclude opens a small window to enter regular expressions (regex).
 Not familiar with regex?
-No problem, it’s really very easy, in which Screaming Frog gives you great examples you just need to bend to your will. https://www.screamingfrog.co.uk/seo-spider/user-guide/configuration/#exclude.
+No problem.
+It’s very easy, and Screaming Frog gives you great examples. https://www.screamingfrog.co.uk/seo-spider/user-guide/configuration/#exclude.

 (Alternatively, you can use the include function if there are certain types of URLs or sections you specifically want to crawl.
 Take the directions above, and simply reverse them.)
 Once you have a perfect crawl in Screaming Frog, move on to the next section below.